Jean Howard: Early years

 Howard was born Ernestine Hill on October 13, 1910, in Longview, Texas.
 Her father left her mother shortly thereafter and she lived with her mother.
 Her mother died when Ernestine was 13 years old.
 She then joined her father and stepmother in Dallas, from where her father traveled as a salesman.

 When she was a teenager, she accompanied her nephew to a photographic studio to have his portrait taken.
 Paul Mahoney, the photographer, took her photograph, which led to his becoming her teacher and mentor.
 "Young, eager, and frustrated," Howard changed her name to Ernestine Mahoney and began participating in beauty contests and fashion shows.
 Her father paid her expenses while Mahoney taught her.
 Howard acted in local theatrical productions before she went to Hollywood in the late 1920s and became a part of the Studio Club, a group for women who hoped to act in films.

 Career

 Howard's time as a Goldwyn Girl began when she responded to an advertisement.
 Her film debut came in Whoopee!
 (1930).
 Florenz Ziegfeld Jr. selected Howard as one of four women from that film to appear in his upcoming musical production, Smiles, but she had to go to Dallas after her father died in an automobile accident.
 Ziegfeld gave her a role in the 1931 edition of the Ziegfeld Follies, billing her as Jean Howard.
 She next appeared in Ziegfeld's Hot-Cha (1932).

 A contract with MGM resulted in Howard's appearing in The Prizefighter and the Lady and Broadway to Hollywood, Dancing Lady (all 1933).
 She also appeared in Break of Hearts (1935), The Final Hour (1936), and Claudia (1943).

 Howard studied photography at the Los Angeles Art Center.
-She appeared on Broadway in the productions: The Age of Innocence with Franchot Tone and Evensong.
+She appeared on Broadway in productions The Age of Innocence with Franchot Tone and Evensong.